 2 shooting victims show up to Hopewell emergency room

-Police say Thursday, at approximately 12:28 p.m., officers responded to a report of shots fired in the area of the 2900 block of Granby Street.
+Police say Thursday, at approximately 12:28 p.m., officers responded to a report of shots fired near the 2900 block of Granby Street.

-As officers were responding, police were told that two victims arrived at the emergency room Randolph Medical Center with non-life-threatening gunshot wounds.
+As officers were responding, police were told that two victims arrived at the emergency room at John Randolph Medical Center with non-life-threatening gunshot wounds.

 “The preliminary investigation indicates that both the initial shots fired call, as well as, the vehicle accident, were directly related to the victims of the shooting and were in fact a single continuing event,” said a Hopewell Police spokesperson.

-Police say they are not released the identify of the victims at this time, however, they are known to law enforcement.
+Police say they are not releasing the identity of the victims at this time, however, they are known to law enforcement.

 Police say they are investigating the shooting, which doesn’t appear to be a random act of violence.